U.N. Security Council slams N. Korea's missile launching

 NEW YORK, Feb.
 13, Kyodo

 The U.N.
-Security Council on Monday slammed North Korea for defying U.N. resolutions with yet another ballistic missile test.
+Security Council on Monday slammed North Korea for defying U.N. resolutions with yet another ballistic missile test, an act seen as a challenge to new U.S. President Donald Trump.

 Noting that the launch is a "grave violation" of past U.N. resolutions, the council warned of "further significant measures" against the reclusive country.

-The statement came on the heels of a strong condemnation by U.N.
-Secretary General Antonio Guterres and U.S. President Donald Trump's vow to deal with North Korea "very strongly."
+The statement came on the heels of Trump's pledge to get tough on North Korea and a strong accusation by new U.N.
+Secretary General Antonio Guterres.

 Pyongyang said earlier in the day it had successfully test-fired a new medium- to long-range ballistic missile, with leader Kim Jong Un hailing what he claimed is another way for the country to launch a nuclear attack.